guypursey/diarise/README.md

 It should be possible to convert a plain-text date into a standard JavaScript date object if needed, or into other formats.

-There might even be custom formats that preserve the uncertainty while still provided a cross-compatible date object amongst the properties, that can then be used in graphing and data visualisation.
+Custom formats that preserve the uncertainty, providing a cross-compatible date object  with other properties, could be used in graphing and data visualisation.

 ### 3. Calendar grammar